nx-lr/protea/readme.md

 ## Introduction

-Trinity is a programming language designed for developing both client and server-side applications with a singular codebase that works across all platforms, without having to worry about the underlying APIs.
+Trinity is an alternative programming language to replace JavaScript, but without the warts, with a great type system, and with a syntax that is familiar to many other languages.

-The goal of Trinity is to provide a small set of developer tools---language, compiler, framework, runtime and libraries---that are used together to build, develop and test applications.
+The goal of Trinity is to provide a small set of developer tools---language, compilers, framework, runtime and libraries---that are used together to build, develop and test applications.
 Trinity is, after all, a language that focuses on simplicity, flexibility and performance.

 Trinity draws pieces of influence from: